 The sheer size of Walmart as a company means that it has to work extremely hard to change.
 Even though Walmart obtains an impressive amount of electricity from green power, it still only meets around 28% of its electricity needs.

-Sony is one of the longest standing tech companies in the world.
+Sony is one of the longest-standing tech companies in the world.
 It purchases a large portion of its power requirements from renewable energy sources, which stands at 88,000,000 kWh.
-This accounts for around 37% of its annual consumption which is a commendable figure given the company's size.
+This accounts for around 37% of its annual consumption, which is a commendable figure given the company's size.

-By 2016, the company had a target to cut emissions by as much as 80% and they also have a global carbon intensity that they want to reduce by 80% by 2020.
+By 2016, the company had a target to cut emissions by as much as 80%, and they also have a global carbon intensity that they want to reduce by 80% by 2020.
 Along with this, the company is also investing in wind farm technology while also providing workers with access to flexible working as well as video conferencing in order to reduce the need to travel.